-The PRC Corporate Income Tax Law, or the CIT Law became effective as of January 1, 2008 and was amended on February 24, 2017 and December 29, 2018, and the Implementation for the CIT Law issued by the PRC State Council became effective as of January 1, 2008.
-The CIT Law provides that a maximum income tax rate of 20% may be applicable to dividends payable to non-PRC investors that are "non-resident enterprises," to the extent such dividends are derived from sources within the PRC, and the State Council has reduced such rate to 10% through the Implementation for the CIT Law.
+The Enterprise Income Tax Law of the PRC, or the EIT Law became effective as of January 1, 2008 and was amended on February 24, 2017 and December 29, 2018, and the Implementation for the EIT Law issued by the PRC State Council became effective as of January 1, 2008 and amended on April 23, 2019.
+The EIT Law provides that a maximum income tax rate of 20% may be applicable to dividends payable to non-PRC investors that are "non-resident enterprises," to the extent such dividends are derived from sources within the PRC, and the State Council has reduced such rate to 10% through the Implementation for the EIT Law.
 We are a Cayman Islands holding company and substantially all of our income may be derived from dividends we receive from our PRC subsidiaries.
-Thus, dividends paid to us by our subsidiaries in China may be subject to the 10% income tax if we are considered a "non-resident enterprise" under the CIT Law.
-If we are required under the CIT Law to pay income tax for any dividends we receive from our PRC subsidiaries, it will materially and adversely affect the amount of dividends received by us from our PRC subsidiaries.
+Thus, dividends paid to us by our subsidiaries in China may be subject to the 10% income tax if we are considered a "non-resident enterprise" under the EIT Law.
+If we are required under the EIT Law to pay income tax for any dividends we receive from our PRC subsidiaries, it will materially and adversely affect the amount of dividends received by us from our PRC subsidiaries.

-We may be deemed a PRC resident enterprise under the CIT Law and be subject to the PRC taxation on our worldwide income.
+We may be deemed a PRC resident enterprise under the EIT Law and be subject to the PRC taxation on our worldwide income.